-Polly works as a Research Scientist in IOM’s Research Group within the SAFENANO team.
+Polly works as a Research Scientist in IOM’s Research Group within the SAFENANO and Exposure teams.
 Her work involves assessing nanomaterial exposure, namely in occupational settings, and providing guidance and advice to ensure safe working practices.

-Polly began working within the Analytical section (Mineralogy) in 2017 where she was trained in the identification of asbestos in bulk and soil samples.
+Polly began working within the Analytical section (Mineralogy) of IOM in 2017 following the completion of her Master’s degree in Chemistry at Heriot-Watt University.
 Her job role within Mineralogy involved many areas of analysis, all of which worked to UKAS standards.
 She then became involved in the Chemistry section of the laboratory at the IOM, assisting in ICP/AES metal analysis.
-In 2018 Polly moved from a dual-role, working in both the laboratory and within SAFENANO, into a full-time post in SAFENANO.
-Her role within SAFENANO provides scientific and technical experience to a range of research and consultancy projects, primarily focused on supporting industry in the responsible development, commercialisation and use of nanomaterials.
+In 2018 Polly moved into the SAFENANO team, where she provides scientific and technical experience to a range of research and consultancy projects, primarily focused on supporting industry in the responsible development, commercialisation and use of nanomaterials.
 She is involved in providing on-site exposure measurements, which includes identifying and evaluating potential exposure to hazards and particle characterisation.
-During her time in SAFENANO, Polly has worked on EU H2020 projects including OptiNanoPro, EIROS and NanoTextSurf.
+During her time in SAFENANO, Polly has worked on EU-funded projects including OptiNanoPro, EIROS, NanoTextSurf, and PATROLS, and is currently involved in SAbyNA and SbD4Nano.

 - Office: +44 (0) 131 449 8043